-How long between a ‘decree nisi’ and a ‘decree absolute’?
+How long between a ‘Conditional Order’ and a ‘Final Order’?

-You can apply for your ‘decree absolute’ – the document that legally ends your marriage – six weeks and one day after the ‘decree nisi’ pronouncement date.
-If you send it sooner than this, it could be rejected by the court.
+You can apply for your final order – the document that legally ends your marriage – six weeks and one day after the conditional order pronouncement date.
+If you send it sooner than this, it will be rejected by the court.